pm4js/pm4js-core/DOCS.md

 * **acceptingPetriNet**: the accepting Petri net against which the alignments are performed.
 * **overallResult**: array containing the alignments results for each trace of the event log.
-Each alignment is a dictionary with two keys: **alignment**, that is the list of moves performed during the alignments, and **cost**, that is the total cost of the moves (with the assumption that a sync move has cost 0, an move on model corresponding to an invisible transition can have either cost 0 or 1, another move on model or a move on log has cost 10000; so, traces having an alignment cost lower than 10000 are to be considered fit).
+Each alignment is a dictionary with two keys: **alignment**, that is the list of moves performed during the alignments, and **cost**, that is the total cost of the moves (with the assumption that a sync move has cost 0, an move on model corresponding to an invisible transition can have either cost 0 or 1, another move on model or a move on log has cost 10000) which is then integer divided by 10000.
 * **movesUsage**: the number of occurrences for each move in all the reported alignments.
+* **totalTraces**: the number of traces of the underlying event log.
 * **fitTraces**: the number of traces that are fit, given the optimal alignment.
 * **totalCost**: the sum of the costs of all the alignments that are performed.
+* **logFitness**: the log fitness against the model.
+* **averageTraceFitness*: the average of the fitness at the trace level.
+The fitness for a trace is calculated as **1 - cost/bwc**, where *bwc* is the sum of the length of the trace and the length of the shortest path in the model taking from the initial marking to the final marking.
+* **percentageFitTraces**: the ratio (between 0 and 1) of the traces of the log which are fit against the model.

 ### Alignments on Directly Follows Graphs